 This script, basically, makes the following:

-Builds the images from the svg files in img folder (Inkscape required).
+Builds the images from the svg files in img folder if inkscape is installed.

 Compiles the document: